-The orbital motion of electrons present on the atoms of diamagnetic solids produces magnetic fields as it creates tiny atomic current loops.
+The orbital motion of electrons present in the atoms of diamagnetic solids produces magnetic fields as it creates tiny atomic current loops.
 When an external magnetic force is applied to a material, these current loops tend to align in such a way as to oppose the applied field.

-In diamagnetic materials, there is no permanent net magnetic moment per atom as all the electron are paired.
+In diamagnetic materials, there is no permanent net magnetic moment per atom as all the electrons are paired.
 Due to the influence of an external magnetic force, diamagnetic properties arise from the realignment of the electron paths.
 Most elements in the periodic table like copper, silver, and gold, are diamagnetic in nature.
 Sebald Justinus Brugmans discovered diamagnets in the year 1778.
 Michael Faraday further demonstrated that diamagnetism or magnetism is a property of a matter and every material or solid reacts accordingly.

 Magnetic Susceptibilities of Diamagnetic Materials at 20°C